The Beloved Rogue: Cast

 Cast member Dick Sutherland, like Rondo Hatton a couple of decades later, suffered from acromegaly.

-Production and preservation status
+Production

 According to "Hazard of the Game", an episode of the Thames documentary Hollywood, Paul Malvern, John Barrymore's stunt double, insisted on extensively testing a stunt involving a catapult and a net with sandbags before performing it, because he had doubts about the initial mathematics used for coordinating the stunt.